Privacy Policy

 Core Processing (required): By using our services, you consent to the processing of your data necessary to deliver the assessment, generate your reports, and manage your account.
 This consent cannot be withdrawn without deleting your account, as it is essential to service delivery.

-Aggregation, Norm Contribution, and Research (obtained at assessment time, withdrawable): We seek your consent to contribute your anonymised data to benchmarks, research, aggregate data products, and peer-norm reference populations used to score current and future assessments.
+Aggregation, Norm Contribution, and Research (obtained at assessment time, withdrawable): We seek your consent to contribute your anonymised data to benchmarks, research, aggregate data products, and peer-norm reference populations used in future Phase B and Phase C scoring of current and future assessments.
 You may withdraw this consent at any time without affecting your access to your own results.
 However, data that has already been irreversibly anonymised cannot be removed from aggregate datasets.
 Once a norm version has been computed and issued, it represents statistical parameters rather than individual data points, and cannot be retroactively altered by removing an individual contribution.

 Marketing and Testimonials (optional, withdrawable): We will only use your feedback as attributed testimonials or in marketing materials with your explicit consent, which you may withdraw at any time.